Monarchy of the Netherlands

-The Kingdom of the Netherlands has been an independent monarchy since 16 March 1815, but its once sovereign provinces had been intermittently "governed" by members of the House of Orange-Nassau and the House of Nassau from 1559, when Philip II of Spain appointed William of Orange as stadtholder, until 1795, when the last stadtholder fled the country.

-William of Orange had become the leader of the Dutch Revolt and of the independent Dutch Republic.
-Some of his descendants were later appointed as stadtholders by some of the provinces.
-In 1747, the function of stadtholder became a hereditary position in all provinces of the thus "crowned" Dutch Republic.
-The last stadtholder was William V.
+The once-sovereign provinces of the Spanish Netherlands were intermittently ruled by members of the House of Orange-Nassau from 1559, when Philip II of Spain appointed William the Silent (William of Orange) as a stadtholder, until 1795, when the last stadtholder, William V, Prince of Orange, fled the country.
+William the Silent became the leader of the Dutch Revolt and of the independent Dutch Republic.
+Some of his descendants were later appointed as stadtholders by the provinces and, in 1747, the role of stadtholder became a hereditary position in all provinces of the thus "crowned" Dutch Republic.

-The cycle of monarchs is described in the first section of Chapter 2 of the Constitution of the Netherlands, which is dedicated to the cabinet.
-Willem-Alexander has been King of the Netherlands since 30 April 2013.
+The Kingdom of the Netherlands has been an hereditary monarchy since 20 November 1813, when it was constituted as a principality upon independence from Napoleonic France.
+It was raised to a kingdom on 16 March 1815.
+Following the abdication of his mother Queen Beatrix, Willem-Alexander has been King of the Netherlands since 30 April 2013.